Noncolliding Macdonald Walks with an Absorbing Wall

-The branching rule is one of the most fundamental properties of the Macdonald symmetric polynomials.
+\Abstract{The branching rule is one of the most fundamental properties of the Macdonald symmetric polynomials.
 It expresses a Macdonald polynomial as a nonnegative linear combination of Macdonald polynomials with smaller number of variables.
 Taking a limit of the branching rule under the principal specialization when the number of variables goes to infinity, we obtain a Markov chain of $m$ noncolliding particles with negative drift and an absorbing wall at zero.
 The chain depends on the Macdonald parameters $(q,t)$ and may be viewed as a discrete deformation of the Dyson Brownian motion.
 The trajectory of the Markov chain is equivalent to a certain Gibbs ensemble of plane partitions with an arbitrary cascade front wall.

-In the Jack limit $q=t^{\beta/2}\to1$ the absorbing wall disappears, and the Macdonald noncolliding walks turn into the $\beta$-noncolliding random walks studied by Huang \cite{huang2021beta}.
-Taking $q=0$ (Hall--Littlewood degeneration) and further sending $t\to 1$, we obtain a continuous time particle system on $\mathbb{Z}_{\ge0}$ with inhomogeneous jump rates and absorbing wall at zero.
+In the Jack limit $t=q^{\beta/2}\to1$ the absorbing wall disappears, and the Macdonald noncolliding walks turn into the $\beta$-noncolliding random walks studied by Huang~[\textit{Int.
+Math.
+Res.
+Not.} \textbf{2021} (2021), 5898--5942, arXiv:1708.07115].
+Taking $q=0$ (Hall--Littlewood degeneration) and further sending $t\to 1$, we obtain a~continuous time particle system on $\mathbb{Z}_{\ge0}$ with inhomogeneous jump rates and absorbing wall at zero.}